-The chief officer is accountable to the Integration Joint Board (IJB) for the planning, development and delivery of the IJB’s three year strategic plan.
-The Chief Officer will also be responsible, in time, for the operational delivery of services that the Partnership will be responsible for.
+Each Health and Social Care Partnership is managed by the Chief Officer.
+The Chief Officer is accountable to the Integration Joint Board (IJB) for the planning, development and delivery of the IJB’s three year strategic plan.
+The Chief Officer is also responsible for the operational delivery of services that the Partnership is responsible for.

 Shiona Strachan is the Chief Officer for the Clackmannanshire and Stirling Health and Social Care Partnership and Patricia Cassidy is the Chief Officer for the Falkirk Health and Social Care Partnership.